Barandis/kessel/src/docs/parsers/assocl.md

 #### Parameters

-* `p` The content parser.
+* `p`: The content parser.
-* `op` The operation parser.
+* `op`: The operation parser.
 This parser must return a function.
-* `x` The default return value.
+* `x`: The default return value.
 This is used as a result if `p` doesn't succeed at least once.

 #### Success